hasan-ston/web-scalability-notes/chp5_DataLayer.md

 ### Partition Tolerance
 System can operate even during network failures when communication between nodes is impossible.

-**The tradeoff:** You can only guarantee two of the three.
-Most distributed systems must tolerate partitions (network failures happen), so you choose between consistency and availability.

----

 ## Eventual Consistency

-**Eventual consistency** is a property where different nodes may have different versions of the data, but state changes eventually propagate to all servers.
+It is a property where different nodes may have different versions of the data, but state changes eventually propagate to all servers.

-If you query a single server, you can't tell whether you got the latest data or an older version because the server you chose might be lagging behind.
+If you query a single server, you can't tell whether you got the latest data or an older version (stale data) because the server you chose might be lagging behind.

 ### Amazon's Shopping Cart Example